How do job seekers react to information about wage and job benefits?

 Randomization Unit

-The intended randomization unit is a job seeker.
+The intended randomization unit for the field experiment is a job seeker.
 More specifically, the randomization is done using the users’ cookie identifier detected by Google Analytics.

 Was the treatment clustered?